Wing shooting is normally overlooked in Namibia when confronted with the excellent Trophy game hunting for which the country is more well-known.

 Wing shooting that are not part of a plains game hunt can be organized with VIERANAS SAFARIS in Namibia for a maximum of four bird hunters.

-I will personally work on every detail of your Bow Hunting Safari in Namibia ensuring you the best personal service.
+I will personally work on every detail of your Bird Hunting Namibia Safari ensuring you the best personal service.

 GLOBAL RESCUE AND INTERNATIONAL MEDICAL EVACUATION picks up where travel medical insurance leaves off with a vast network of air ambulances, top hospitals, and Johns Hopkins specialists they provide real-time medical and security consultation, assistance, and transport.